“Follow your Bliss”

 Interrupted by a major skiing injury a few years later, I awakened to my path as a healer; to first heal myself and then to help others.
 Over the next several years I studied many healing modalities, taught Reiki and acquired several healing technologies.
 This training and experience manifested in healing jewelry as well as being active as a healing practitioner for the next 15 years.

 Shortly after I began painting, I suddenly found out I had to move which led me to start painting portraits at The Sedona Art Center.
 This opened up an unexpected direction!
 Recently, I began painting nudes in continuing the work with the figure.
-Landscapes will always be a passion as I am a huge nature lover.
+Landscapes will always be a passion.
 After painting for just one year, I’ve been invited to have my first solo exhibition in Sedona at The Raymond Rodriguez Salon.
-I look forward to meeting people who view the exhibit.
-I am always eager for feedback on my work.
+Following this, in October, 2019, I exhibited at Art Shopping in Paris at The Carrousel du Louvre.
+In August 2020, the cover story of Sedona's Arts and Entertainment paper, Kudos, featured my latest portrait project.